sdr-enthusiasts/docker-dump978/README.md

 You can now:

-* Add a net-connector to your readsb container, to pull data from port 37981 as `raw_in`, eg: `<DOCKERHOST>,37981,raw_in`
+* Add a net-connector to your readsb container, to pull data from port 37982 as `beast_in`, eg: `<DOCKERHOST>,37982,beast_in`
 * Add the following environment variables to your piaware container:
    - `UAT_RECEIVER_TYPE=relay`
    - `UAT_RECEIVER_HOST=<DOCKERHOST>`

-You should now be feeding UAT to ADSBExchange and FlightAware.
+You should now be feeding UAT to most aggregators.

 ## Up and Running - `docker-compose` (with `readsb`, `adsbx` and `piaware`)